 All the members of staff are responsible for health and safety.
-The Leaders, Sheila and Hima, are the designated persons for ensuring that the policy is adhered to.
+The Joint Playbox Managers are the designated persons for ensuring that the policy is adhered to.

-We display the necessary health and safety poster in the downstairs kitchen.
+We display the necessary health and safety poster in the entrance lobby above the hand sanitiser machine.